barentsen/python-course/README.md

 Credits
 -------

-This course is based, for a significant part, on an existing course called "Python: Programming for Scientists" by Thomas Robitaille, which is available here:
+This course is strongly inspired, and partially adapted, from an existing course called "Python: Programming for Scientists" by Thomas Robitaille, which is available under the ~same license here:

    https://github.com/astrofrog/py4sci